roberdam/Xaddress/README.md

 ## CONS:
 * May take you some effort to find a suitable address
 * 10mts accuracy with the present form.

 ## ALTERNATIVES:
 * [What3words] (http://what3words.com) -  Uses 3 words to define any location *percolator.surmount.retooled*, commercial option with a patented algorithm.
 * [Geohash] (http://http://geohash.org/) - Free and Opensource *qyu1g0by7*
 * [Mapcode] (http://www.mapcode.com/) - Free with Apache License Version 2.0. *VQ6.1MFD*
 * [Openlocationcode] (http://openlocationcode.com/) - Free and Opensource *6Q5F 7GJ5+J6*
+* [Geogrids] (https://gitlab.com/IvanSanchez/geogrids) - Free and Open-Source (WTF public license), powering what3fucks, www.what3pokemon.com *Growlithe Espurr Caterpie*, www.what3ikea.com *hällestad upphetta bullar* and www.what3goshdarnits.com *mother-trucker flim-flam crapola*.

 ## Compare encodings:
 | Option           | Location :  -6.7184 , 129.5080         |